cmelchior/jervis-ffb/docs/architecture.md

 The disadvantages are:

 - Server and Client needs to 100% agree on the rules being used.
-So exact same rules engine needs to run both places.
+So the exact same rules engine needs to run both places.
 - Loading older save games will be made more complicated unless we can also restore the same version of the rules engine.